primeroIMS/PrimeroMobile/RapidRegGuide.md

 ![](img/image49.png)

-After records in mobile app are synced to web app, RapidReg will automatically pull records from the web which are marked for mobile.
+After records in mobile app are synced to web app, Primero will automatically pull records from the web which are marked for mobile.

 ![](img/image50.png)